-The last step is writing your taglines and PR boilerplate’s.
-This is essentially taking everything you already developed above and putting it into an easily digestible format that be used internally for marketing and sales purposes, but also for PR opportunities.
-The goal here is too set your own narrative, regardless of the author.
+The last step is writing your taglines and PR boilerplates.
+Generally speaking this step is taking everything you already developed above and putting it into an easily digestible format.
+This content is used internally for marketing and sales purposes, but also for PR opportunities.
+The goal here is to set your own narrative, regardless of the author.

 The tagline is the main statement visible on the header of your website and all other collateral.
 It’s the one-liner that sums up your institution and offerings.
 For example, on the Princeton University website, their tagline is prominently positioned above the fold and reads ‘Through teaching and research, we educate people who will contribute to society and develop knowledge that will make a difference in the world.’
 It’s also used throughout their SEM and social campaigns.

 Next, you’ll want to expand on the tagline to create your PR boilerplate’s.
-Most publications will add either a 25 or 50 word section at the bottom of a press release or article explaining the who, what, when, where and why of your institution.
-Include information like your tagline, the ‘who we are and what we do’, and be sure to keep within the word limits.
+Most publications will add either a 25 or 50-word section at the bottom of a press release or article explaining the who, what, when, where, and why of your institution.
+Also, include information like your tagline and be sure to keep within the word limits.